6.1 Building Markov Models

 • Event/transition probabilities: The probabilities for all events in the transition subtrees including, but not limited to, transitions between states.

 • Values/Rewards: Per-cycle costs and/or utilities for each outcome measure being calculated (e.g., costs, QALYs).
-Rewards may be associated with health states or with events in the transition subtrees.
+Rewards may be associated with any health states and with any events in the model.

 • Termination condition: A logical test evaluated at the beginning of each new cycle to determine if the process should continue or stop.